On the Utility of 3D Hand Poses for Action Recognition: Modeling Full-body vs. Hand Skeletons

-Existing skeleton-based action recognition datasets primarily consist of full-body poses where actions feature significant changes in limb positions relative to other body parts over time, strongly correlating with the action category.
-Capturing these changes can be achieved through long-range spatiotemporal modeling using graph convolutions with large receptive fields~\cite{liu2020disentangling} or using self-attention~\cite{wen2023interactive}.
-Conversely, hand-pose actions show diverse movement patterns, as hands can move in arbitrary directions, often without significant changes in articulation.
-We also analyze pose sequences from NTU RGB+D 120~\cite{liu2019ntu} and Assembly101~\cite{sener2022assembly101}, calculating the distance covered by each joint and identifying the least and most active joints.
-We observe that, for full-body poses, these two representative joints show a significant difference in the distance covered, while for hand poses, they only depict a subtle distinction.
+Existing skeleton-based action recognition datasets primarily consist of full-body poses where actions feature significant changes over time in limb positions relative to other body parts, which highly correlate to the action category.
+These changes can be captured through long-range spatiotemporal modeling using graph convolutions with large receptive fields~\cite{liu2020disentangling} or self-attention~\cite{wen2023interactive}.
+Conversely, hand actions show diverse movement patterns, as hands can move in arbitrary directions, often without significant changes in articulation.
+We analyze pose sequences from NTU RGB+D 120~\cite{liu2019ntu} and Assembly101~\cite{sener2022assembly101}, calculating the distance covered by each joint and identifying the least and the most active joints.
+We observe that, for full-body poses, these two representative joints show a significant difference in the distances covered, while for hand poses, the difference is subtle.
 The Pearson correlation coefficient is 0.93 for hand poses (indicating highly coupled joints) and 0.33 for full-body poses.
-Please see our Supplementary for the details of these computations and comparisons.
+Please refer to Suppl.~Sec.~A for details regarding these computations and comparisons.

-An example showing the difference between body and hand pose is provided in~\cref{fig:hand_vs_body}, where we depict two frames separated by a time interval of $T$ frames.
+An example showing the difference between body and hand poses is provided in~\cref{fig:hand_vs_body}, where we depict two frames separated by an interval of $T$ frames.
 For the full body skeleton, the head joint $J_H$ remains static, while the right hand joint $J_F$ moves upward.
-Conversely, in the hand pose, all the joints move, including the wrist joint $J_W$ and index fingertip $J_I$.
-The spatiotemporal cross-correlation between the head joint in the first frame and the hand joint in the last frame ($<J_{H,0}, J_{F,T}>$) is an important action cue, capturing the relative structural change.
-On the contrary, modeling a similar correlation between the wrist and a fingertip for hand skeleton ($<J_{W,0}, J_{I,T}>$) does not provide a stronger cue than the wrist movement itself.
-To avoid such redundant spatiotemporally distant correlations, we propose dividing the hand pose sequence into micro-action blocks of fixed temporal length.
+Conversely, for the hand, all the joints move, including the wrist joint $J_W$ and index fingertip $J_I$.
+The spatiotemporal correlation between the head joint in the first frame and the hand joint in the last frame (${<}J_{H,0}, J_{F,T}{>}$) is a crucial action cue that captures the relative structural change.
+However, such a correlation between the wrist and the fingertip for hand skeleton (${<}J_{W,0}, J_{I,T}{>}$) does not provide a stronger cue than the wrist movement itself.
+To avoid such redundant spatiotemporally distant correlations, we propose to divide the hand pose sequence into micro-action blocks of fixed temporal length.
 This formulation allows for encoding short-term movements while enabling parameter sharing.